pensjonatus/flash-fiction/blog/on-the-deathbed.md

 ---
-title: 'On the Deathbed'
+title: On the Deathbed
 date: '2013-01-01'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 When I was little, I used to think the deathbed was a special place they moved